Toasterson/note-public/aurora-notes.md

   - Download image from registry to OCI directory
   - Interfaces with OCI file spec and registry
 - #imgpack
-  - Counter to imgunpack (no binary)
+  - Counter to imgunpack
   - make OCI directory from ZFS Image
 - #imgpush
-  - Counter to imgget (no binary)
+  - Counter to imgget
   - push images to a registry
 - #imgconvert
   - convert images between formats
   - Ingest SmartOS images
 - #buildprep
   - prepare sources or unpack a root directory to a container dataset